 It’s not easy to get a job at Goldman Sachs.
-As we reported earlier this month, the bank rejects 96% of applicants for its analyst (junior) positions and receives 43,000 applications each year.
+As we reported a few months ago, Goldman rejects 96% of all the people who apply to work there.
 Most applications to ‘the firm’ are clearly wasted, therefore.

-1. You think you are God’s gift to banking
+1. You think you’re God’s gift to banking

 Believe it or not, Goldman Sachs likes to hire people who are not big-headed.
 The people who work there are, “smart and humble” according to one of its MBA recruiters.
-Lloyd Blankfein himself said last year that Goldman doesn’t like to hire people who are full of themselves or think they deserve to work there.
-“This is not a place that recruits entitled kids,” said Blankfein.
+CEO Lloyd Blankfein has said himself that Goldman doesn’t like to hire people who are full of themselves or think they deserve to work there.
+“This is not a place that recruits entitled kids,” declared Blankfein.
+In a separate interview,

 2. You think you want to be an ‘investment banker’

-Before applying, make sure you’ve very clear what you want to do and what it involves.
-Look at Goldman’s own website and check our Careers in Financial Markets Guide for more information.
+The more detail you can bring to the application the better.
+Look at Goldman’s own website and check our Graduate Guide for more information.

 4. You prefer to work alone and are not afraid to admit it